Palestine Exploration Fund: History

+According to Lorenzo Kamel, the Palestine Exploration Fund (PEF) was established in London in 1865, after Edward, Prince of Wales visited Palestine.
+Kamel writes that it was inspired by James Finn, British consul to Ottoman Jerusalem and that the PEF received two major initial donations: £150 from Queen Victoria and £500 from the University of Oxford.

 Following the completion of the Ordnance Survey of Jerusalem, the Biblical archaeologists and clergymen who supported the survey financed the creation of the fund.
 It was founded on 22 June 1865 with initial funding of £300.

 The most notable of the founders were Arthur P. Stanley, the Dean of Westminster, and George Grove, who later founded the Royal College of Music and was responsible for Grove's Dictionary of Music.
 Its founders established the fund "for the purpose of investigating the Archaeology, Geography, manners, customs and culture, Geology and Natural History of the Holy Land".

 The roots of the Palestine Exploration Fund lie in a literary society founded by British Consul James Finn and his wife Elizabeth Anne Finn.
 Many photographs of Palestine have survived from this period.
 Frederick J. Bliss wrote of the foundation that "[a]s far as its aims were concerned this organization was but a re-institution of a Society formed about the year 1804 under the name of the Palestine Association... it is interesting to note that the General Committee of the Palestine Exploration Fund recognized an organic connection with the earlier Society."

 The preliminary meeting of the Society of the Palestine Exploration Fund took place in the Jerusalem Chamber of Westminster Abbey.
 William Thomson, the Archbishop of York, publicly read the original prospectus at this meeting;

 [O]ur object is strictly an inductive inquiry.
 We are not to be a religious society; we are not about to launch controversy; we are about to apply the rules of science, which are so well understood by us in our branches, to an investigation into the facts concerning the Holy Land.
 "No country should be of so much interest to us as that in which the documents of our Faith were written, and the momentous events they describe enacted.
 At the same time no country more urgently requires illustration ...
 Even to a casual traveller in the Holy Land the Bible becomes, in its form, and therefore to some extent in its substance, a new book.
 Much would be gained by ...bringing to light the remains of so many races and generations which must lie concealed under the accumulation of rubbish and ruins on which those villages stand ...

 The PEF conducted many early excavations of biblical and post-biblical sites around the Levant, as well as studies involving natural history, anthropology, history and geography.